cassidycodes/cassidy.codes/content/blog/2019-09-28-rspec-shared-examples-contexts.md

 Shared examples are a set of examples that you want to use in multiple files.
 You'll want to use shared examples when you're writing a Module or a [Concern](https://api.rubyonrails.org/classes/ActiveSupport/Concern.html) in Rails.

-In this example below we have two models, `Door` and `Phone`, and they both can be locked.
+In this example below, we have two models, `Door` and `Phone`, and they both can be locked.
 When we lock one of these things, we set an attribute on the model called `locked_at`, which is a timestamp of when the item was locked.

 ```ruby
 # app/models/door.rb